 The goal is to enable the scholarship holders to play an active role in the positive development of the societies in which they live.
 Ideal candidates are ambitious young professionals with academic qualifications, demonstrated leadership experience, ambition to make a difference by working with issues which contribute to a just and sustainable development in their country in a long term perspective, and a clear idea of how a study programme in Sweden would benefit their country.

 Priority will be given to applicants who

 You should only submit the required documents listed below in your online scholarship application.
 We will not consider any other documents than the required ones.
 You must complete your applications in English.
-Use our forms and templates provided below and complete them according to the instructions, otherwise your applications will be disqualified.
+Use our forms provided below and complete them according to the instructions, otherwise your applications will be disqualified.

 If you apply to several master’s programmes

 Information about how you should apply for SI scholarships for several master’s programmes will be published here well in advance of the application period.